MilchRatchet/Luminary/README.md

 | Option                     | Description
 | ------------------------------| --------------------------------------------
 | -DDEBUG=ON/OFF                | Enable Debug Mode.
 Default: OFF
 | -DNATIVE_CUDA_ARCH=ON/OFF     | Enable that the CUDA architecture is based on the installed GPU.
-This is overwritten if `-DCMAKE_CUDA_ARCHITECTURE` is set.
 Default: ON
+| -DSHOW_KERNEL_STATS=ON/OFF    | Enable that CUDA kernel stats are printed at compilation.
+Default: OFF

 ## Linux